Preparing the Family for a Newborn

 There are several things parents can do to minimize the stress of a newborn.
-By preparing the family, you can help your child adjust to necessary change even before you bring the baby home.
-Siblings can become excited, prepared and welcoming with these simple steps.
+By preparing the family, you can help your child adjust to necessary changes even before you bring the baby home.
+Siblings can become excited, prepared, and welcoming with these simple steps.

 - Your child probably understands more than you realize they do or more than they can express.

 - Talk about your new baby with excitement, share your preparations with them.

 - Talk about babies in general, point them out in stores and in your daily lives.